 There are a few treatment options available for heel pain.
 Our office strives to treat our patients conservatively (without surgery) before we explore further options.
 The easiest way to start treating your heel pain, and a way to treat heel pain at home is through stretching and exercise.
 A few simple moves can help to stretch the ligament that is causing your heel pain, the plantar fasciia.

-In this video, we demonstrate a few stretching exercises that can help to reduce or eliminate heel pain.
-There are more intense work outs that have ben shown to reduce heel pain as well.
-If the stretching or exercising are not helping to relive your pain, you should consider professional methods to treat your heel pain.
+Stretching exercises can help to relieve foot and ankle pain.
+Simple stretches can help to reduce or eliminate heel pain.
+There are more intense work outs that have been shown to reduce heel pain as well.
+If the stretching or exercising are not helping to relieve your pain, you need to see a doctor.

-Treatment options for heel pain can include orthotics to correct the biomechanical issues that could be causing your heel pain, In addition, proper foot wear, shock wave therapy, cryotherapy, and MicroVas are all noninvasive to minimally invasive treatment options.
+If the stretches are not helping to relieve the pain there are other safe, effective and healthy heel pain treatment options.
+Treatment options for heel pain can include orthotics to correct the biomechanical issues that could be causing your heel pain, In addition, proper foot wear, shock wave therapy, cryotherapy, and MLS laser therapy are all noninvasive to minimally invasive treatment options.
 Your need to get to the cause of the problem to properly treat the issue and prevent it from coming back.

 MLS laser is completely painless and cool to the touch.
 The laser uses wave lengths to penetrate deeper into the affected area.
 It increases blood flow and oxygen into the problem area which promotes natural healing.
 There is no down-time and patients walk in and out of the treatment.
 The laser is safe and effective for all ages,

 ESWT is s a great treatment option.
 It is non invasive so the recovery is usually shorter, allowing patients to return to work or school faster.
 The treatment uses strong sound waves to allow the body to focus on the problem area in the foot.
 It encourages your body to speed healing.